Click here for a Decision table to determine the kits best suited to your students' needs.

 The WIND GENERATOR project allows the user to construct a model Wind Generator that can be used to demonstrate how wind energy is used to create electrical energy.
 By connecting the printed circuit board (with a graduated LED display) to the generator, it allows visual monitoring of the Wind Generator’s electrical output.

-NOTE: This kit can be converted to a no-solder version using an 830 tie point circuit board (breadboard), jumper wires and 2 alligator clips with wires.
-This is suitable for home-based learning.
-Teachers are welcome to contact us for an instruction sheet.
+NOTE: This kit can be converted to a no-solder version using an 830 tie point circuit board (breadboard), jumper wires and 2 alligator clips with wires (see WINDGENBRBD below).

 Wind Up Torch (20-26 hours)